richardsondx/checkmate/wiki/Cursor-Integration.md

 ## Available Rules

-CheckMate's Cursor integration includes several rules in the `.cursor/rules/` directory:
+CheckMate's Cursor integration includes several rules in the `.cursor/rules/checkmate/` directory:

+- `ai-feature-validation-guidelines.mdc` - Instructional guide for AI validation
-- `checkmate-feature-validation-workflow.mdc` - Primary TDD workflow orchestrator that guides the validation process
+- `ai-verify-llm-reasoning-workflow-docs.mdc` - Documentation for LLM reasoning workflow
-- `checkmate-feature-verification-trigger.mdc` - Detects natural language requests to verify/check/test features and triggers the verification workflow
+- `verification-trigger.mdc` - Detects natural language requests to verify/check/test features and triggers the verification workflow
-- `checkmate-auto-fix-enforce.mdc` - Enforces continuous fix attempts until all checks pass or max attempts are reached
+- `autofix-enforcer.mdc` - Enforces continuous fix attempts until all checks pass or max attempts are reached
-- `checkmate-spec-creator.mdc` - Helps create new properly formatted specs from templates
+- `spec-assistant.mdc` - Helps create new properly formatted specs from templates
-- `checkmate-spec-fixer.mdc` - Assists in fixing failing checks and offers targeted solutions
-- `checkmate-spec-format.mdc` - Ensures proper spec formatting is maintained
-- `checkmate-spec-naming-convention.mdc` - Enforces consistent naming conventions for spec files (using kebab-case)
+- `spec-linter.mdc` - Automated linting and fixing of spec files
-- `checkmate-spec-drift.mdc` - Detects when specs drift from implementation
+- `drift-detector.mdc` - Detects when specs drift from implementation
-- `checkmate-spec-drift-on-save.mdc` - Checks for spec drift when files are saved
-- `checkmate-non-interactive.mdc` - Ensures CheckMate commands run in non-interactive mode when executed by Cursor
+- `non-interactive-mode.mdc` - Ensures CheckMate commands run in non-interactive mode when executed by Cursor
+- `pre-task.mdc` - Runs before each task to determine which specs are affected by changes
+- `post-task.mdc` - Runs after each task to verify changes against affected specs
+- `post-push.mdc` - Runs full test suite on pushes to prevent regressions

 ## Command Reference for Cursor Integration